Table of Contents

 Today, the term “healthy food” is widely used to describe processed foods, genetically modified foods, fast foods, and myriad other unhealthy convenient foods.

-Real healthy foods are grown as organically or in their natural state as possible.
+Real healthy foods are specific to your unique nutritional needs and are grown as organically or in their natural state as possible.
 They are not “arbitrarily fortified” with nutrients, modified, or chemical cesspools that appeal to sight or taste.
 This is not healthy food.

 ‘To eat is a necessity, but to eat intelligently is an art.’
 Francois de la Rochefoucauld, French author & moralist (1613 – 1680)